sustainable travel WELCOME TO ULAANBAATAR sustainable travel

 Gandan Tegchilen Monastery

 Gandantegchinlen Monastery, or Gandan for short (you try pronouncing that full name three times fast), is one of Mongolia’s most famous Buddhist temples.
-And indeed, the most important to visit when you’re visiting Ulaanbaatar city.
+And indeed, the most important to visit when you’re sustainable travelvisiting Ulaanbaatar city.

 With several temples making up the complex and plenty of space to find your inner zen, spending a morning here is an experience – not just another touristy AF thing to cross a Mongolia bucket list.